Quick disclaimer: I’m not a politician or expert on politics! Just some amateur discussion here.

 Trump called her a “brilliant and passionate education advocate,” but American Federation of Teachers President Randi Weingarten said she had a “reckless and extreme ideology.”
 I love the spirit of school choice because it allows everyone to decide for themselves how their tax dollars are best spent, and I think school systems could benefit from a taste of the competitive market.
 But there are a lot of problems with it that concern me as well.
 If all the children (and therefore funding) in my town went to the private Christian school, my children’s choice would drastically suffer.
 I’m interested to see what will happen with those policies either way.

-DeVos’s policies could influence my family in a wide variety of ways, but one significant impact to my budget over the next ten years will be if student loan policies change.
+DeVos’s policies could influence my family in a wide variety of ways, but one significant impact to my budget over the next ten years will be if student loan policies change, such as going back to the old private student loan system.
 I still carry student loan debt, and with a kid going to college in the future, I’m concerned about what student loans will mean for her, too.

 Trump’s plans for education seem to need more time to develop, but he has mentioned a couple key points: